CHANGE HOMES FOR CLIMATE – SOLAR PROGRAM

 The following project types are ineligible for the CHCSP:

-b.
+a.
 Projects located on temporary structures;

-e.
+b.
 Off-grid solar PV systems;

-f.
-Self-installed solar PV projects;
+c.
+Self-installed (not installed by a qualified installer) solar PV projects;

-g.
+d.
 All solar thermal projects;

 3.0 CHCSP Application Deadlines